apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/distsql/syntax/ral/import-database-configuration.en.md

 +++
-title = "IMPORT DATABASE CONFIGURATION" weight = 13
+title = "IMPORT DATABASE CONFIGURATION" weight = 14
 +++

 ### Description

-The `IMPORT DATABASE CONFIGURATION` syntax is used to import `YAML` configuration to specified database.
+The `IMPORT DATABASE CONFIGURATION` syntax is used to import a database from the configuration in `YAML`.

 ### Syntax